adamliter/aligner/README.md

 <!-- -*- mode: gfm; fill-column: 72; coding: utf-8; -*- -->
 # aligner

-This is a Python package that provides varuous utilities for converting speceh to text, force aligning the transcription with the audio, and extracting timing information for a linguistics production experiment that I'm conducting.
+This is a Python package that provides various utilities for converting speech to text, force aligning the transcription with the audio, and extracting timing information for a linguistics production experiment that I'm conducting.